jdolan/Objectively/README.md

 Calling super
 ---
-To invoke a supertype's method implementation, use the archetype of the supertype.
+To invoke a supertype's method implementation, use the supertype's archetype.
 See the invocation of `Object_dealloc` above.

 FAQ
 ---